VC Theoretical Explanation of Double Descent: Introduction

 \section{Introduction}

 There have been many recent successful applications of Deep Learning (DL).
-However, at present time, various DL methods are driven mainly by heuristic improvements, while theoretical and conceptual understanding of this technology remains limited.
+However, at present, various DL methods are driven mainly by heuristic improvements, while theoretical and conceptual understanding of this technology remains limited.
 For example, large neural networks can be trained to fit available data (achieving zero training error) and still achieve good generalization for test data.
-This contradicts conventional statistical wisdom that overfitting leads to poor generalization.
-This phenomenon has been systematically described by Belkin, et al. \cite{Belkin2019} who introduced the appropriate terminology (‘double descent’) and pointed out the difference between the classical regime (first descent) and the modern one (second descent).
-This disagreement between the classical statistical view and modern machine learning practice provides motivation for new theoretical explanations of the generalization ability of DL networks and other over-parameterized estimators.
-Several different explanations include: special properties of multilayer network parameterization \cite{Bengio2009}, choosing proper inductive bias during second descent \cite{Belkin2019}, effect of Stochastic Gradient Descent (SGD) training \cite{Zhang2021,Neyshabur2014,Dinh2017}, the effect of various heuristics (used for training) on generalization \cite{Srivastava2014}, and the effect of margin on generalization \cite{Bartlett2017}.
-The current consensus view on the ‘generalization paradox’ in DL networks is summarized below: \begin{itemize} \item[--] Existing indices for model complexity (or capacity), such as VC-dimension, cannot explain generalization performance of DL networks. \item[--] ‘Classical’ theories developed in ML and statistics cannot explain generalization performance of DL networks.
-In particular, classical VC generalization bounds cannot be used to explain double descent.
-Specifically, the ability of large DL networks to achieve zero training error (during second descent mode) effectively ‘rules out all of the VC-dimension arguments as a possible explanation for the generalization performance of state-of-the-art neural networks’ \cite{Zhang2021}. \end{itemize}
+This contradicts the conventional statistical wisdom that overfitting leads to poor generalization.
+This phenomenon has been systematically described by \citet{Belkin2019} who introduced the term `double descent' and pointed out the difference between the classical regime (first descent) and the modern one (second descent).
+The disagreement between the classical statistical view and modern machine learning practice provides motivation for new theoretical explanations of the generalization ability of DL networks and other over-parameterized estimators.
+Several different explanations include: special properties of multilayer network parameterization \citep{Bengio2009}, choosing proper inductive bias during second descent \citep{Belkin2019}, the effect of Stochastic Gradient Descent (SGD) training \citep{Zhang2021,Neyshabur2014,Dinh2017}, the effect of various heuristics (used for training) on generalization \citep{Srivastava2014}, and the effect of margin on generalization \citep{Bartlett2017}.
+The current consensus view on the ‘generalization paradox’ in DL networks is summarized below: \begin{itemize} \item[--] Existing indices for model complexity (or capacity), such as VC-dimension, cannot explain generalization performance of DL networks. \item[--] ‘Classical’ theories developed in ML and statistics cannot explain generalization performance of DL networks and the double descent phenomenon.
+Specifically, \citet{Zhang2021} argues that the ability of large DL networks to achieve zero training error (during second descent mode) effectively ``rules out all of the VC-dimension arguments as a possible explanation for the generalization performance of state-of-the-art neural networks.'' \end{itemize}